Protect Yourself from Facebook ClickJacking

 1. Get FREE $200 Amazon Gift Card!

 Another Amazon Gift card scam is luring people across Facebook, and No, it doesn’t use any clickjacking attack.
-Instead, it just tricks users to share the scam with their friends all by themselves.
+Instead, it just tricks users into sharing the scam with their friends all by themselves.

-Just came across this Facebook post titled “Get FREE $200 Amazon Gift Card”, at first I thought it was genuine since the user had actually shared it by himself and not how normally scams are spread on Facebook (via unknown apps).
+I just came across this Facebook post titled “Get a FREE $200 Amazon Gift Card.”
+At first, I thought it was genuine since the user had actually shared it by himself and not how normally scams are spread on Facebook (via unknown apps).
 This got my attention, and I immediately checked the link.

 So here is the smart landing page of this Scam.
 It appears that it is offering a free gift card if you “Share” their page and comment “Thanks” before getting your gift card.
 If you share it, it posts to your Facebook stream, and other people see it and automatically trust you and click on share as well.